-You’ve spent a lifetime planning your retirement goals, contributing to your 401(k) and perhaps investing additional assets in IRAs and other accounts.
+You’ve spent a lifetime planning for your retirement goals, contributing to your 401(k) and perhaps investing additional assets in an individual retirement account (IRA) and other accounts.
 Now, you’re finally on the verge of retiring.
 However, you may be surprised to find that retirement planning doesn’t stop once you retire.

-To keep your life and retirement goals on track, here are several pitfalls to avoid as you embark on this new exciting chapter in your life.
+To keep all your life and retirement goals on track, here are several pitfalls to avoid, as you embark on this new, exciting chapter in your life.

-You can apply for benefits at age 62, but the benefit you receive will be up to 35% less than it would be if you waited until what the Social Security Administration deems Full Retirement Age.
+You can apply for benefits at age 62, but the benefit you receive will be up to 30% less than it would be if you waited until what the Social Security Administration deems “full retirement age” (FRA).

-Electing to receive benefits before your Full Retirement Age can reduce the benefits if you decide to keep working.
-For every $2 you earn above a specific threshold, which in 2017 is $16,920, you lose $1 in benefits.
+Electing to receive benefits before your FRA can reduce your benefits if you decide to keep working.
+For every $2 you earn above a specific threshold, which is $21,240 in 2023,1 you lose $1 in benefits.
 Unless you really need the money, consider waiting to apply.
-And if you can afford it, put off applying until age 70 when your benefit will be about 32% higher than it would be at Full Retirement Age.
+And if you can afford it, put off applying until age 70 when your benefit will be about 32% higher than it would be at FRA.2

 When you were younger, you could invest more aggressively because you had time to recoup any losses you might have incurred.
 As you approach retirement, however, the game changes.
-You’re going to need the assets you’ve accumulated for day-to-day expenses and no longer have the cushion that comes with decades of saving years ahead of you.
+You’re going to need the assets you’ve accumulated for day-to-day expenses and no longer have the luxury of time that you once enjoyed.

-It’s important to employ a strategy that considers capital preservation, especially during the early years of retirement when you’re beginning to withdraw assets from your nest egg.
+Especially during the early years of retirement, when you’re beginning to withdraw assets from your retirement nest egg, it’s important to employ a strategy that considers capital preservation.
 Without this consideration, the combination of spending and volatile markets might deal your portfolio a blow from which it may not be able to recover.

 It’s important to understand the options available to help protect the assets you’ve spent a lifetime accumulating.